n26/bob/Readme.md

 ### Travis Script
 `TravisScriptCommand` is a configurable command that triggers a job on Travis and executes a script there.
 The command can have multiple targets that can be specified at runtime.
-<br>The script to run for each target is speficied when the command is instantiated.
+<br>The script to run for each target is specified when the command is instantiated.
 <br>For example:<br>
 ```swift
 let buildTargets = [